Ivy League Colleges Reopening Plans 2020

 Ivy League Schools' Announcements

 Right in the epicenter of the coronavirus, Columbia announced their reopening plan on June 17.
 Interim Provost, Ira Katznelson said the school will utilize a three-term academic year.
 While the fall semester will remain similar to past years, the spring and summer terms will begin much earlier.
-This calendar will allow for more in person instruction and on campus life.
+This calendar will allow for more in-person instruction and on-campus life.
 Columbia’s 2020-21 academic calendar can be found here.

 Cornell is considering many options.
 Their three reactivation committees have worked hard on the options and hope to make their announcement for reopening in early July.
 Updates to Cornell’s plan can be found here.

 The Coronavirus task force continues to work on the scenarios for the return of its students.
-President Philip J. Hanlon and Provost Joseph J. Helble will make a finial decision about the fall semester by June 29.
+President Philip J. Hanlon and Provost Joseph J. Helble will make a final decision about the fall semester by June 29.
 All Dartmouth updates are at this link.

-Undergraduate, graduate, and professional schools will determine each of their fall 2020 plans.
+Undergraduate, graduate and professional schools will determine each of their fall 2020 plans.
 You will find each school's plan here.

 Will announce their plans for reopening in early July.
 Continue to find Princeton updates here.

 Yale changed their academic calendar.
 Classes will begin on August 31 and will end on December 4.
-They have also cancelled the Fall break usually held in October, and following Thanksgiving, they will move to an online learning format.
+They have also canceled the Fall break usually held in October, and following Thanksgiving, they will move to an online learning format.
 While the academic calendar has been set, President Salovey will announce the type of instruction for the Fall semester in early July.
-Instructional options are on campus, virtual or a hybrid.
+Instructional options are on campus, virtual or hybrid.
 Updates can be found for Yale here.